Last Updated on November 1, 2022 by Kristin

-When you look at the average number of speeding tickets issued annually, Ohio ranks no. 6 in the nation, according to a 2018 study by Insurify.
+Looking at the average number of speeding tickets issued annually, Ohio ranks no. 6 in the nation, according to a study by Insurify.

 How Much Are Speeding Fines in Ohio?

 Traffic ticket fines are not uniform throughout Ohio.
 This means a speeding in Dayton is not the same as in Columbus or Cleveland.
-Most speeding fines will cost between $100 and $200, depending on how fast you’re going and where you get the ticket.
+Most speeding fines will cost between $100 and $200, depending on your speed and where you get the ticket.

-Ohio is one of two states that allow individual local courts to set their own fines, court costs and other fees, resulting on a wide discrepancy in how much you might pay for a violation from one locality to another.
+Ohio is one of two states allowing local courts to set their own fines, court costs and other fees.
+That results in a wide discrepancy in how much you might pay for a violation from one locality to another.
 These surcharges can be as costly or more costly than the speeding fine itself.